QryptInc/qseed/README.md

     cmake --install .
     ```

-# Quickstart with Thales HSMs
+# Quickstart using Thales HSMs
 This section covers how to start the qseed application for Thales Network Luna 7 HSM.

-1. Follow the steps in the Build section above.
+1. Initialize a new token using [ckdemo](https://thalesdocs.com/gphsm/luna/7/docs/network/Content/Utilities/ckdemo/ckdemo.htm) utility provided by Thales.
+Run [TOKEN Menu Function](https://thalesdocs.com/gphsm/luna/7/docs/network/Content/Utilities/ckdemo/token_functions.htm) number 6 (Init Token).
+You will need to set the Partition SO role PIN.
+The Partition SO role PIN will be needed for the qseed application configuration.

-2. Initialize a new token using ckdemo utility provided by Thales.
+2. Follow the steps in the Build section above.

 3. Set runtime configurations using environment variables.
 The following configurations can be set using environment variables.